Register a Florida Foreign LLC

 Online: Sunbiz Online Filings

 Florida’s state statutes don’t define what counts as doing business in the state.
-However, FL Statute § 607.1501 pinpoints what does not constitute transacting business in Florida—activities like maintaining a bank account, securing debts, or collecting mortgages within the state.
-Thankfully Florida’s Department of Revenue cites some common examples of business activities that count as engaging in business in Florida.
+In fact, FL Statute § 607.1501 pinpoints what does not constitute transacting business in Florida—activities like maintaining a bank account, securing debts, collecting mortgages, and other isolated transactions within the state.
+Thankfully Florida’s Department of Revenue cites some common examples of business activities that count as engaging in business when done in the state of Florida.
 These activities include, but are not limited to:

 Still unsure?
 Read more about what counts as doing business in another state.

-Failure to register your foreign LLC in Florida could result in having to pay back taxes plus interest, as well face as other penalties.
+Failure to register your foreign LLC in Florida could result in having to pay back taxes plus interest, as well as other penalties.
+Operating an LLC in a state where it hasn’t foreign qualified means that your LLC, and the limited liability it offers could be voided because the LLC is operating without consent from the state.

 You sure do.
 Your Florida Annual Report is due between January 1st and May 1st.
 The report costs $138.75.
 Reports can only be filed online through Florida’s Sunbiz online filing system.
 Failure to file your report on time will result in a $400 fine.
-If you still haven’t filed your report by the fourth Friday in September, Florida may administratively withdraw your foreign LLC.
+If you delay, Florida may administratively dissolve your LLC by the fourth Friday in September if you still haven’t filed your report.

 A foreign LLC in Florida is treated as a pass-through entity.
-This means that the LLC doesn’t directly pay taxes.
-Instead, its profits (or losses) pass through the LLC and onto the tax returns of the members of the LLC.
+This means that the LLC doesn’t directly pay taxes, instead, its profits (or losses) pass through the LLC and onto the tax returns of the members of the LLC.
 The members are then responsible for paying taxes to the IRS.
+LLCs can also elect to be taxed as an S-corp or C-corp.

-In order to withdraw your foreign LLC in Florida, you’ll need to file a Notice of Withdrawal of Certificate of Authority and pay the $25 fee (add $30 for a certified copy).
+In order to dissolve your foreign LLC in Florida, you’ll need to file a Notice of Withdrawal of Certificate of Authority and pay the $25 fee (add $30 for a certified copy).
+This withdrawal of your foreign LLC only winds things up in Florida.
+It does not dissolve your LLC in its home state.